JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity-tcc-2024-03.md

 ## New Parameter Dialog
 {product="tcc"}

-In version 2024.03 we have moderately redesigned the **Add/Edit Parameter** dialog that you utilize when configuring [build parameters](configuring-build-parameters.md).
+In version 2024.03 we have redesigned the **Add/Edit Parameter** dialog that you utilize when configuring [build parameters](configuring-build-parameters.md).

 <img src="dk-newparams-singleselect.png" width="460" alt="Single select parameter settings"/>